November Artist News

 HALENA KAYS (2012 3Arts Awardee)

-On November 29 through December 22, Halena directs It’s a Wonderful Life: Live in Chicago! for the American Blues Theater.
+On November 29 (and through December 22), Halena directs It’s a Wonderful Life: Live in Chicago! for the American Blues Theater.
 “George Bailey – the Everyman from small town Bedford Falls whose dreams of escape and adventure were stopped by family obligation and civic duty – has fallen onto desperate times.
 Only a miracle can save him from despair.
 Filled with original music and classic holiday carols, this warm ‘holiday favorite makes the bell ring every time.’”